Abdullah12has/currency-converter/README.md

 DOCKER:

 If you want to run the project using docker, just need to make sure you have docker installed and also have docker-compose installed.
-You just go into the server folder and write "docker-compose up --build".
+You just go into the server folder and write "docker compose up --build".
 Make sure you check out .env example file and keep the redis URL for docker and not the one for local machine.

-InfluxDB & Grafana part is still not complete.
+You also need to have an API key generated for your Influx DB and user credentials, which you will make once you launch the container.

+InfluxDB:
+The influxDB is working on http://localhost:8086 where you can go sign up (make username and password) and then make an organization and then a bucket for that org which you will use to save data collected from the express app.
+I'm using telegraf to collect system data and then save it onto influx.

+Grafana:
+You can access grafana on the default localhost:3000 For Grafana, you need first need to sign in with the default credentials:
+username: admin
+password: admin

+It is recommended to change the password to something else.

+And then you can pull data from influx and make dashboards.
+But you need to first setup connecion with influx.
+For that:
+1. Go to Connections from the left menu.
+2. Click on Add Data Source and search influxDB
+3. In the data fields.
+Give it a proper name.
+4. In the Query Language select Flux.
+5. The URL should be: http://influxdb:8086 as it is a seperate container in Docker so we reference the hostname with the docker container name.
+6. Next add Organization name (mine is set to Everva).
+7. Click on Save and test and it should say there are 3 buckets found.

+8. Go to Dashboards and click on New to create a dashboard from the imported data.
+9. Click on Add visualization, then select the influxdb as the data source.
+Then you need to add in the query of the data field you want to visualize.
+One way is to go to Influx and visually select filters to select data fields and copy the query from the query builder there and paste it inside grafana.
+Then add the labels to make sense of the data and range.
+And then click on apply and save to save the dashboard.

 FRONTEND:
 under construction.